VaradrajSK/Nasdaq-ITCH-5.0-OrderBook/README.md

-This repo contains a verilog implementation of an order book based of Nasdaq TotalView-ITCH 5.0 protocol
+This repo contains a verilog implementation of an order book based of Nasdaq TotalView-ITCH 5.0 protocol **Please email me for the verilog source code or to discuss further varadrajsinaikakodkar@gmail.com**

 Directory Structure
 - doc